sashafklein/me_first/README.md

 instance.set_order!(5) # Sets the current instance's order to 5, and reorders other instances around it.
 ```

+> To get a clearer sense of what exactly these methods do, check out [the specs](https://github.com/sashafklein/me_first/tree/master/spec/me_first_spec.rb).

 Note that these methods are all dependent upon the column name:

 ```ruby